OctechSolutions/Aperture/ApertureStage3Report.md

 How better to start the story of development of Aperture than with an opportunity to try it out?!
 Try out Aperture at https://aperture-by-octech.herokuapp.com/.

+Visit our company website to find more information about Octech solutions and the amazing team behind it at https://octech.herokuapp.com/.

 **Aperture can be viewed as comprising of 6 sub-systems.**

 1. User Account System